gskielian/Web-Development-Resources/Creating-a-Website/README.md

 10\.
 Adding Paypal or Amazon Payment Button

+---

 ## TODO

-This is a work in organizing the web-dev-resources for logical development strategy.
+This is a step towards organizing the web-dev-resources for logical development strategy.

 In Progress: